Estevenson1994/CV/README.md

   *Senior Waitress and front of house*

 ## Hobbies and Interests
-- Ballroom and Latin American Dancing: Competed at national level from the age of 6 till 18, continued to dance for fun to present, but looking to compete again soon.
+- Ballroom and Latin American Dancing: Competed at national level from the age of 6 till 18.
+I continue to dance for fun, however I am looking to compete again soon.
-- Running: Regularly take part in 'Park Runs' on Saturday mornings, competed the 'Royal Parks Half' in 2017, raising money for Beat Bowel Cancer charity and the 'Hackney Half' in 2018.
-Also entered the 'Hackney Half' for 2019.
+- Running: Regularly take part in 'Park Runs' on Saturday mornings, competed the 'Royal Parks Half' in 2017, raising money for the Beat Bowel Cancer charity and the 'Hackney Half' in 2018.
+I have also entered the 'Hackney Half' in 2019.
 - Cycling: I love cycling in to work everyday, and I plan to cycle from London to Amsterdam in May 2019 with my family.
-- Volunteering: I am currently tutoring via the charity 'The Access Project' which aims to get students from disadvantaged backgrounds into great universities.
+- Volunteering: I am currently tutoring via the charity 'The Access Project' which aims to help students from disadvantaged backgrounds get into great universities.
 I currently tutor A level chemistry for one hour a week.
 - Yoga: When I find the time, I love to have a good stretch out at yoga.
 I hope to be able to hold a handstand by the end of 2019.
 - UCL Cheerleading society: Achieved 1st place in national university competitions.